JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### EC2 Plugin Updates

 The Amazon EC2 plugin was [significantly reworked](what-s-new-in-teamcity.md#EC2+Plugin+Update) in version 2023.11.
-As a part of this overhaul, it is no longer possible to [push TeamCity agents](install-teamcity-agent.md#Install+via+Agent+Push) to EC2 instances spawned from an AWS Cloud Image.
+As a part of this overhaul, it is no longer possible to [push TeamCity agents](install-teamcity-agent.md#Install+via+Agent+Push) to EC2 instances spawned from AWS Cloud Image.
 As an alternative, use EC2 images that already include TeamCity agents.

+In version 2023.11.2, we expect to rollback this change for cloud profiles configured before the 2023.11 update.
+This will allow you to continue using the agent push functionality for the existing cloud agents.
+However, we encourage you to update your setup and bake TeamCity agents into your AMIs instead of installing them via the agent push.
+The latter option will be completely disabled in one of the future releases.

 ### TeamCity Plugin for IntelliJ Platform Updates